 Matthew Simon is a National Murrow-winning, Regional EMMY®-winning broadcast journalist, with nearly 20 years experience.
 He has worked in large, medium and small markets across the country, doing nearly every job a newsroom has to offer along the way.

-Currently, Simon is the senior investigative reporter/4:00 news anchor for WSAW/WZAW-TV, the CBS/Fox affiliates for the most watched stations in Wausau/Rhinelander, WI market.
+Currently, Simon is the senior investigative reporter/4:00 news anchor for WSAW/WZAW-TV, the CBS/Fox affiliates for the most watched stations in the Wausau/Rhinelander, WI television markets.

 Previously he was an evening reporter/anchor for WISC-TV, the CBS affiliate and number one 'legacy' station in Madison, WI.